 Arrangements or payments must be made by the 10th day after the date of the violation.
-Juvenile and alcohol related offenses involving a minor require an appearance in open court to enter a plea.
-All other offenses, please call Municipal Court at (432) 524-2791 or City Hall at (432) 523-4820, Ext.
-238 for information.
+Juveniles (those 16 and younger) and alcohol related offenses involving a minor require an appearance in open court to enter a plea.
+Any request for an extension past the 10th day must be approved by the Judge.

 Will my ticket affect my driving record?

 The Department of Public Safety adds two points per moving violation conviction.

 Is the Municipal Court closed during lunch?